My Heart Stood Still: Background

-In March 1927, Rodgers and Hart had traveled to Paris from London to meet with the arranger Robert Russell Bennett, also an American, to try to persuade him to orchestrate the songs for their upcoming London revue, One Dam' Thing After Another.
-On their way back to Paris from a sightseeing expedition to Versailles, a truck came within a hair of demolishing the cab the two songwriters, along with their two female companions, were riding in.
-As the truck rattled by, one of the young women cried out in apparent fright, “Oh!
+In March 1927, Rodgers and Hart had traveled to Paris from London to meet with the arranger Robert Russell Bennett, to try to persuade him to orchestrate the songs for their upcoming London revue, One Dam' Thing After Another.
+On their way back to Paris from a sightseeing expedition to Versailles, a truck nearly demolished the cab the two songwriters, along with their two female companions, were riding in.
+One of the young women cried out in apparent fright, “Oh!
 My heart stood still!”
-Without losing a beat, Hart, apparently unaffected by what must have been a nerve jangling moment, instantly urged the unfailingly conscientious Rodgers to make a note of her exclamation as a potential song title.
-Hart's partner faithfully jotted it down in his address book and upon coming across the note, only after they had returned to London, proceeded to construct a melody.
-When Rodgers played it for Hart, the lyricist loved the tune but claimed no recollection of the precipitating incident.
-Still, within no time at all, he produced the lyric for the now classic song.
+Hart instantly urged Rodgers to make a note of her exclamation as a potential song title.
+Rodgers jotted it down in his address book and, upon coming across the note only after they had returned to London, proceeded to construct a melody.
+When Rodgers played it for Hart, the lyricist loved the tune but claimed no recollection of the precipitating incident, but he quickly produced the lyric for the song.

 Rodgers and Hart later had to buy back the rights from Cochran when they wanted the song for the musical A Connecticut Yankee (1927), where it was introduced by Constance Carpenter and William Gaxton.